 The Fear of Not Smoking

-Clearly it’s not because of enjoyment.
+Clearly, it’s not because of enjoyment.
 Rather the opposite.
 Smoking being rightly forbidden in most of the terminal building, and of course on the aircraft itself, these unfortunate people who are addicted to the nicotine in cigarettes are topping up their nicotine levels in the hope it will last until they land at their destination, maybe many hours later.
-They may for this reason smoke two or three cigarettes one after the other and put up with the dizziness and nausea which this can cause.
+They may for this reason smoke two or three cigarettes one after the other and put up with the dizziness and nausea that this can cause.
 Some smokers use nicotine patches to help them survive the flight.

 But it’s not so simple as that.
-Many – or I might say all smokers – even if they’re not really conscious of it, are afraid the discomfort will become intolerable: that’s why smokers smoke (if they’re allowed to) – whatever they’re doing or are about to do.
+Many—or I might say all smokers—even if they’re not really conscious of it, are afraid the discomfort will become intolerable: that’s why smokers smoke (if they’re allowed to), whatever they’re doing or are about to do.

 It gets worse.
 Unfortunately for them, smokers who desperately try to top up their nicotine levels before boarding an aircraft are ensuring that when they land they’re going to feel even more uncomfortable than they did before they got on the plane.
 This is from the larger dose of nicotine they took in than they normally would, and the enforced longer period before the withdrawal symptoms can be relieved by another dose.

-Many smokers, however, if they put their mind to the reality of not being allowed to smoke on board an aircraft, accept it and forget about smoking for the duration of the flight – and they are perfectly all right.
+Many smokers, however, if they put their mind to the reality of not being allowed to smoke on board an aircraft, accept it and forget about smoking for the duration of the flight—and they are perfectly all right.

 The lessons from this, which contain the key to successful quitting, are as follows:

-- Smoking is not enjoyable or relaxing.
+- Smoking is not enjoyable or relaxing

 - On the contrary, smoking causes anxiety, nervousness and irritability